 Flagship Real Estate Deal Makers Conference | Young Leadership Series

 Mr. Altman is an entrepreneur and real estate investor with experience in identifying, buying and selling real estate.
-As a founder and Managing Member of KABR, he is instrumental in fundraising, structuring JV partnerships, sourcing and acquiring real property and debt.
-To date, Adam has participated in transactions totaling approximately four million square feet of commercial properties, as well as thousands of residential units, hotels and new development land with over 3000 units of entitlements.
-Prior to joining KABR, he focused on acquisition, development, management, and disposition of real estate for a multi-billion dollar healthcare company.
+As a founder and Managing Member of KABR, he is instrumental in fund-raising, structuring JV partnerships, sourcing and acquiring real property and debt.
+To date, Adam has participated in transactions totaling approximately over five million square feet of commercial properties, as well as thousands of residential units, hotels and new development land with over 3000 unites of entitlements.
+Prior to joining KABR, he focused on acquisition, development, management and disposition of real estate for a multi-billion dollar healthcare company.
 He has also worked with the private wealth team at Deutsche Bank, portfolio manager/analyst at Chestnut Ridge Capital and founded and sold Freshpair.com, and ecommerce company.
 Adam sits on the Board of Directors for NYPEN Real Estate and has guest lectured at the graduate schools of NYU and Columbia.

 Arik Lifshitz is the CEO of DSA Property Group, which is a real estate holdings firm and parent company of DSA Development and DSA Management Co.
 Inc. Arik is responsible for the coordination and management of all corporate matters.
 Arik has been an integral part in growing the private, family-owned operation from a small management company – founded in 1986 by Arik’s father Howard – to a multi-national organization with over 100 employees.